MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

 ## Disabling Mach exception handling

-By default, Mobile Center Crashes uses the Mach exception handler to catch fatal signals, e.g. stack overflows, via a Mach exception server.
+By default, App Center Crashes uses the Mach exception handler to catch fatal signals, e.g. stack overflows, via a Mach exception server.

 The `disableMachExceptionHandler`-method provides an option to disable catching fatal signals via a Mach exception server.
 If you want to disable the Mach exception handler, you should call this method _BEFORE_ starting the SDK.
 Your typical setup code would look like this: